Francis Butler Loomis

 Francis Butler Loomis (July 27, 1861 – August 4, 1948) served as the United States Ambassador to Venezuela from 1897 to 1901 and the United States Ambassador to Portugal from 1901 to 1902.
 He was the United States Assistant Secretary of State from 1903 to 1905 when he was appointed as the acting United States Secretary of State.
 His son was Major general Francis B. Loomis Jr.

 Biography

-He was born on July 27, 1861.
+Francis Butler Loomer was born on July 27, 1861 in Marietta, Ohio.

-He began his career as a newspaperman in his hometown of Marietta, Ohio, editing the Marietta Leader while a student at Marietta College.
+He began his career as a newspaperman in his hometown, editing the Marietta Leader while a student at Marietta College.
 A year following his graduation in 1883, Loomis became a reporter for the New York Tribune and later assumed a campaign press relations position.
 He returned to Ohio to serve as state librarian for two years (from 1885 to 1887).

 It was during the administration of President Benjamin Harrison that Loomis first entered government service as consul at Saint-Étienne, and at Grenoble, France, until 1893.
 For the next three years from 1893 to 1896, Loomis returned briefly to journalism as editor of the Cincinnati Daily Tribune.
-President William McKinley appointed him Ambassador to Venezuela in 1897 and to Portugal in 1901.
+President William McKinley appointed him Ambassador to Venezuela in 1897.
+Prior to entering the Orinoco delta, the USS Wilmington called at Port of Spain, the capital of the British colony of Trinidad.
+She was boarded there by Loomis as the U.S. minister to Venezuela.
+In Trinidad, Loomis had been engaged in diplomatic fence mending.
+With the Venezuelan crisis only recent history and with U.S.-sponsored mediation of the Esequibo border dispute still under way, Loomis carried on board the Wilmington a letter from the British Governor of Trinidad to the President of Venezuela.
+The letter proposed a meeting between the two leaders with the purpose of renewing normal relations severed since 1887.